jsonsystems/public/README.md

 # CLI
 The `jsn` application is a modern CLI for generating JSON Schema from JSON and is available for Mac OS, Windows, and Linux.
 If you would like to know more please email help@jsonschema.net.
-Below is the command-line help output of the JSON Schema CLI and should give you a feel its functionality.
+Below is the command-line help output of the JSON Schema CLI and should give you a feel for its functionality.

 ```shell
 The jsn generate-schema command.